dkirkby/E4S/setup.md

 Download this [circuit python program](bin/adafruit-circuitpython-raspberry_pi_pico_w-en_US-9.2.1.uf2?raw=true) to your laptop.
 Since this program will run on the microcontroller, not your laptop, it does not matter what operating system your laptop is running.

 Connect the Pico W to your laptop with a USB cable and look for a new USB drive in your operating system.
-If no USB drive appears, let the instructor know, and try using your other Pico W.
+If no USB drive appears, let the instructor know (or try the expert [last resort steps](flash_nuke.md) yourself), and try using your other Pico W.

 ### Reset your USB drive if it is not called RPI-RP2